-Moreover, we show that for any fixed maximal set of Reeb chords $\mathcal{R}$ that form an admissible pinching sequence, there are precisely $C_{n_1-1}C_{n_2-2}\dots C_{n_{(k-1)}-2}C_{n_k-1}$ many exact Lagrangian fillings constructed from pinching sequences of the set $\mathcal{R}$ (Proposition \ref{prop: product of Catalan many fillings}).
-We conjecture -- in the spirit of~\cite[Conjecture 5.1]{CasalsLagSkel} -- that the fillings we construct comprise an exhaustive collection of (possibly non-orientable) exact Lagrangian fillings of $\La[n_1, \dots, n_k]$; see also Remark 1.4 of loc. cit.
+Moreover, we show that for any maximal fixed set of Reeb chords $\mathcal{R}$ that form an admissible pinching sequence, there are precisely $C_{n_1-1}C_{n_2-2}\dots C_{n_{(k-1)}-2}C_{n_k-1}$ many exact Lagrangian fillings constructed from pinching sequences of the set $\mathcal{R}$ (Proposition \ref{prop: product of Catalan many fillings}).
+We conjecture -- in the spirit of~\cite[Conjecture 5.1]{CasalsLagSkel} -- that the fillings we construct comprise an exhaustive collection of exact Lagrangian fillings of $\La[n_1, \dots, n_k]$; see also Remark 1.4 of loc. cit.

-As an additional application of Theorem \ref{thm: main} we compare the ruling stratification on $\Aug_u(\La[n_1, \dots, n_k])$ defined by Henry and Rutherford~\cite{henry_rutherford} to the anticlique stratification for acyclic cluster varieties described by Lam and Speyer~\cite[Section 3]{LS}.
+As an additional application of Theorem \ref{thm: main}, we compare the ruling stratification on $\Aug_u(\La[n_1, \dots, n_k])$ defined by Henry and Rutherford~\cite{henry_rutherford} to the anticlique stratification for acyclic cluster varieties described by Lam and Speyer~\cite[Section 3]{LS}.
 Tracing through the construction of Henry and Rutherford, we show that the ruling stratification coincides with Lam and Speyer's cluster-theoretic stratification.
 As part of the construction given in Theorem \ref{thm: main}, we produce a map between mutable quiver vertices and adjacent pairs of crossings of $\La[n_1, \dots, n_k]$, sending anticliques $I$ to normal rulings $R_I$.

 \begin{thm}[Theorem \ref{thm: stratification coincide}] Given an anticlique $I$ of quiver vertices of the initial seed $\seed$, the corresponding ruling stratum $W_{R_I}$ equals the anticlique stratum $\mathcal{O}_I$ in $\Aug_u(\La[n_1,\dots, n_k])$.